swapnilsethi/House-Price-Prediction-Kaggle-Competition/README.md

-# House Price Predication using Random Forest and XGBoost
+# House Price Prediction using Random Forest and XGBoost

 ## Content